 Last month we laid the groundwork and frame for discussing the external common problems faced by shepherds and sheep.
 To read that post – Click Here.
 Following that framework we are starting off with Hooves.
-This month we are heading into the actual problems and how I treat them.
-While I may be a seasonedContinue reading “How to Treat Common External Problems in Sheep : Hoof Problems (Shepherding Series Installment Four)”
+To watch the accompanying video please Click Here.
+This month we are heading into the actual problems and how IContinue reading “How to Treat Common External Problems in Sheep : Hoof Problems (Shepherding Series Installment Four)”

 I thought it would be a good week for a funny story.
 Enjoy!
 Our first three nights in August at our first homestead were quite peaceful.
 Mommy and I spent several days, with the help of the Baker Flock, building a coop for our 31 young chickens.
 At the time my bitties were only 7Continue reading “The Chickens, The Dogs, and the Garden Hose – Our Third Night Ever on Our First Homestead”

 I can hardly believe March is here already.
 Just last week we had snow and ice blanketing the farm.
 This Week our pastures are beginning to come alive again.
 With the warming weather has come our yearly spring rains.
 They were heavy enough to send our cattle looking for shelter.
 We were fortunate to haveContinue reading “This Week: Almost Spring”

 Last week it felt like a world of ice and snow had moved into the Cove forever.
 I wore my flannel lined jeans until they could do chores on their own.
 I worried over our little kids out in the barn and my older hens.
 But this week….
 This week the spring thaw began.
 PleaseContinue reading “Spring Thaw – This Week – 02/21/2021-02/27/2021”